SynixeTactical/Documents/organization/rules.md

 ### 4.2 - Harassment

-Any form of content or interaction considered harassment at the discretion of the Moderators will not be tolerated.
+Any form of content or interaction considered harassment at the discretion of a moderator will not be tolerated.
 This includes but is not limited to:

 1. Spam messaging.